-This course will focus on providing students with insights, guidance and best practices in security focused risk management.
-Students will review the fundamental principles of security focused risk management.
-Students will utilize a disciplined and standard approach to risk management including risk identification, risk assessment, risk prioritization, and risk prevention or mitigation.
-Students will learn to identify classes of possible vulnerabilities, threats, attack vectors, consequences and mitigation strategies.
+This course will focus on providing students with insights, guidance, and best practices in security-focused risk management.
+Students will review the fundamental principles of security-focused risk management.
+In addition, students will utilize a disciplined and standard approach to risk management, including risk identification, risk assessment, risk prioritization, and risk prevention or mitigation.
+Finally, students will learn to identify classes of possible vulnerabilities, threats, attack vectors, consequences, and mitigation strategies.